UPPMAX/R-python-julia-matlab-HPC/docs/R/introR.rst

    - Load R modules and site-installed R packages
    - Install R packages from CRAN - automatic download and install
-   - Write a batchscript for running R
+   - Write a batch script for running R
    - Using Rstudio

     **Not covered**